 2. Not everything in the park will be open.

 Just because a national park reopens does not mean everything within the park is open.
 For instance, in Great Smoky, Cataloochee Road and some trails will remain closed for the season.
 LeConte Lodge reopened in May on a trial basis.
 And the visitor centers are closed.
 Be sure to check that the services you need are available.
 Lastly, avoiding crowds and practicing Leave No Trace principles in the park are more essential now than ever with reduced park staff.
+We’ve teamed up with organizations and brands across the outdoor industry to help you make smart decisions on recreating to keep yourself and others healthy and to keep access to our beloved public places open.
+You can read more about how to #RecreateResponsibly.

 3. Every town and local business is operating differently in this new normal.